It’s heartbreaking to disappoint an ambitious theatre student. Unfortunately, when you teach theatre, it’s inevitable.

 As a result, Joanna gets her dream realized and Becky may be crushed.
 Or vice versa.
 A different director might not even consider Joanna for the role in the first place.
 But how sad it is that I, doing the best I can, may break Becky’s heart.
 And what about Allison who wasn’t even in the conversation but had her heart set on the role?
 That second director might have immediately cast Allison without even considering Becky or Joanna.

 If I choose Joanna, I have to trust that I did my best and make peace with my decision.
 I will gladly talk with Allison and Becky about the process, but in the end I am casting a show using my artistic sensibility and I have the freedom to make my own decisions.
-To attack a director for invoking his artistic sense is no different from attacking an actor for believing he or she should play a certain role.
+To attack a director for invoking their artistic sense is no different from attacking an actor for believing they should play a certain role.
 Attacking my choice to cast Joanna is the same injustice that Becky and Allison perceive I’ve committed when I didn’t choose them.
 In both cases, it dismisses a subjective perspective on the world, and that rejection can be a blow to the authentic self for speaking out.

 No one is entitled to anything except consideration and kindness.